realshadowx/Dux-Soup/README.md

 ---

-## How to Redeem Your Dux-Soup Coupon Code?
+## How to Redeem Your Dux Soup Coupons?

 Redeeming your Dux-Soup coupon code is quick and easy.
 Just follow these simple steps: